rvdegroen/Bodychatter/README3.md

 3. Whenever Eric writes in the chat, a suggestion for an emoji pops up.

-4. He can create his own avatars to send in the chat, although this might be too much effort for every message he would like to send.
+4. He can create his own avatars to send in the chat, athough this might be too much effort for every message he would like to send.

-Eventually I liked idea 2 and 3.

-# User testing

-## Week 1 ✔

-### Prototype 1 ✔
+### Testing - Prioritise Identity

+Who is Eric?
+That's what I'll talk about here.

+#### My prototype - week 1

 For my first prototype, I just made a Figma document, because I didn't want to spent a lot of time building something and then stressing about not able to finish it within 1 day, without knowing if that's what Eric actually wants or mean with his assigment.
 So I just made it look how I wanted it to look like, to communicate my idea with him and I mostly wanted to ask if my idea was alright.